cmomie/Project-1-Pacman-Maze/ReadMe.md

 **********Obstacles : the game board in not black according to the code on line 44 of the TileMap.js file.
 I was able to increase the size of my gameboard.
 I plan to continue to work on adding the players to my board.

+I'm confused about how the images are in two different places pacman.js and tileMap.js I think they one overides the other